What's up next in the federal trial of Dylann Roof?

 LIFE OR DEATH

-Prosecutors have said they might call as many as three dozen witnesses to make their case for why Roof, 22, should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Prosecutors called a total of 25 witnesses to make their case as to why Roof should get the death penalty for the June 2015 slaughter at Emanuel African Methodist Episcopal Church in Charleston.
+Relatives of all nine victims gave emotional testimony about the loss of their loved ones, recalling special memories and describing a painful future without each person in it.

-The defense put up no witnesses during the seven-day trial.
-The defense team repeatedly tried to work in evidence about Roof's mental state, but U.S. District Judge Richard Gergel ruled that had nothing to do with Roof's guilt or innocence.

-Roof has been adamant on representing himself during the sentencing phase of trial, with his defense team staying on as legal advisers.
-The capital defense experts who represented Roof during the guilt phase have said they fear he won't put up evidence that could potentially spare his life out of fear of embarrassing himself or his family.
+As during the guilt phase of his trial, Roof put up no witnesses and also opted not to testify himself.
+During sentencing, Roof has represented himself, although his former defense team has remained seated with him, acting as his legal advisers.

 ---